ravi-ai-dev/ravi-ai-dev/README.md

 ### 🧠 About Me

-🏢 Reviewer & Chat Executive (AI Quality) at RapidSurge Innovations, Gurgaon — working on AI quality review for a WhatsApp-based pharmacist bot, plus pharmacy catalog operations
+🏢 Reviewer & Software Engineer (AI Quality) at RapidSurge Innovations, Gurgaon — working on AI quality review for a WhatsApp-based pharmacist bot, plus pharmacy catalog operations
 🌱 Self-studying backend development — Python, FastAPI, MongoDB — with the goal of moving into a backend developer role 🎓 Pursuing an online MCA (Full Stack Development) from Chandigarh University Online 🛠️ Currently building **InstaMed**, a production-style pharmacy backend project, to learn by doing